Yni-Viar/scpcb-mapgen-v2/docs/mapgen_manual.md

 ## How to change the map size?
 You need to change two variables:
-1. `int width = rng.Next(lower, higher);` at line 71
+- > `int width = rng.Next(lower, higher);` at line 71
     - this is for not exiting an array.
-2. The vector2 parameter in Godot Editor.
+- The vector2 parameter in Godot Editor.
-- As example.
+- As example:
-    - if the map (vector2) is 12 x 12, width is random between 6 and 10,
+    - if the map (vector2) is 12 x 12, width is between 6 and 10,
-    - else if the map (vector2) is 18 x 18 (original SCP-CB), width is random between 10 and 16,
+    - else if the map (vector2) is 18 x 18 (original SCP-CB), width is random 10 and 16,

 ## How to name your room, if I want to use it for an SCP game?
 `first_second_third`
 1. first is a facility zone, where: